dannyp19921/taskmaster-pro/README.md

 ## Author

-Created as a portfolio project demonstrating full-stack development skills with React Native, TypeScript, and Supabase.
+Created as a portfolio project demonstrating full-stack development skills with React Native, TypeScript, Supabase, and modern mobile development practices.